 When should I begin working with Career Services?
-If you are interested in co-op positions, contact the Office of Career

 If you are interested in co-op positions, contact the Office of Career Services during your sophomore year.
 Undergraduate students seeking full-time employment upon graduation should contact the Office of Career Services during their junior year.
 Graduate students should contact the office six to nine months prior to completing their program.